mlj5j/MVA/README.md

 Go to "submitjobs.py" in the tools directory and change the file being read to "filelist_mva.txt".

 Go back to the `submitcommands.sh`, comment the lines with "prepMVA", and uncomment the lines with "applyBDT.py".
 This will submit jobs to condor to apply the BDT to all of the files.

-#  Ignore the rest of this README because it's older and needs to be updated.

 <!---